OlabodeAbesin/example-2/README.md

 * Postgres database chosen for quick development, I would use MongoDB instead if I had time.
 I think it suits the job better.
 I created repositories as interfaces, doctrine repositories are implementing the methods, so it could be easily switched to other DB.
 * I didn't choose CQRS pattern to split read and writes in the system.
 This is something that I would concern if I would write "real world" application, but it mostly depends on the business needs.
 * I omitted authentication and authorization processes, for rapid development purposes.
 * User entity could be changed as the input data for the `send message` request, but for this project I chose that this data would be part of the microservice.
+* I did not have enough time to create real message sender.
+So I created dummy implementation of it `LoggerSender`.
+It implements the interface of the sender.
+*